matomo-org/developer-documentation/docs/3.x/gdpr.md

 it will be worth mentioning that the plugin is not storing any such information.

 ## Storing data in one of the existing log tables
 If your plugin stores any extra data into an existing log DB table, such as `log_visit`, or `log_link_visit_action`, your plugin will support Matomo’s GDPR features such as the export and deletion of personal information out of the box.
-Also the deletion of previously tracked data and the regular deletion of log data should all work out of the box.
+Also, the deletion of previously tracked data and the regular deletion of log data should all work out of the box.

 ## Storing data in custom database tables